Blog | Real Estate

 There are two types of investors.

-1. Packaged investor: The most common investor buys packaged investments.
+The most common investor buys packaged investments.
 He calls a retail outlet, such as a real-estate company, a stockbroker or a financial planner, and buys something.
 It could be a mutual fund, a REIT, a stock, or a bond.
-Packaged investing is a clean and simple way of investing.
-An analogy would be a shopper who goes to a computer store and buys a computer right off the shelf.
+Packaged investing is a clean and simple way of investing; like a shopper who goes to a computer store and buys a computer right off the shelf.

-2. Creative investor: This investor-type creates investments.
-She usually assembles a deal in the same way a person who buys components builds a computer.
+This investor-type creates investments.
+They usually assemble a deal in the same way a person who buys components builds a computer.
 Like building a computer from scratch, this type of investing takes time, talent, patience, and knowledge.

-If you want to be rich, be a creative investor.
+If you want to invest like the rich, be a creative investor

 The creative investor is a professional investor.
 Sometimes it may take years for all the pieces of a deal to come together.
 And sometimes they never do.
 It's important to learn how to put the pieces of a creative investment together.
 Sometimes, the tide goes against you and you see huge losses.
 But when the pieces come together, it's a huge payoff.

-My rich dad encouraged me to be a creative investor, and I've spent my life applying his lessons on money as a creative investor.
-It's paid off well.
+Robert Kiyosaki’s rich dad, his best friend’s father, encouraged him to be a creative investor; as such, Robert has spent his entire life applying these lessons on money as a creative investor.
+It paid off well.

 Three skills of creative investors

-If you want to be a creative investor, you need work hard on building your financial intelligence through financial education.
-Out of your financial education, you will then need to develop three, main skills.
+If you want to be a creative investor, you need to work hard on building your financial intelligence through financial education.
+Out of your financial education, you will then need to develop three main skills.

 1. Find an opportunity that everyone else missed.

 See with your mind what others miss with their eyes.
-For example, a friend bought a rundown old house that was spooky to look at.
-Everyone wondered why he bought it.
-What he saw that we did not was that the house came with four extra lots.
-He discovered that after going to the title company.
-After buying the house, he tore it down and sold the five lots to a builder for three times what he paid for the entire package.
+Use the example of a man who bought a rundown old house that was spooky to look at.
+Everyone around him would wonder why he bought it; but he had seen what others hadn’t.
+After going to the title company, he discovered that the house came with four extra lots.
+After buying the house, he simply tore it down and sold the five lots to a builder for three times what he paid for the entire package.
 He made $75,000 for two months of work.
 It's not a lot of money, but it sure beats minimum wage.
 And it's not technically difficult.
 It just took a different mindset.

 2. Raise money.